MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-auto-attendant.md

     * For AAs with multiple numbers, create multiple disabled user objects, distinguishable by numbered suffixes (AA1, AA2, and so on).
     * No suffix is required for an AA with a single number.

-* Delete the contact objects associated with the AA. **but why is this necessary? we just barely created the object.
+* Delete the contact objects associated with the AA. **why is this necessary? we just barely created the object.
 Why would there be contacts associated with it?**
     ```
     Remove-CsExUmContact
     ```